Eaint2000-droid/Ascent/README.md

 </p>

 ## Running the application (frontend)
-Running `npm run dev` in the frontend folder runs the frontend in the development mode.\
+Running `npm run dev` in `/initial-app/frontend` runs the frontend in the development mode.\
 Open [http://localhost:5137](http://localhost:5137) to view it in your browser.